srujana2310/ScanPulse-Automated-Detection-and-Security-Assessment-Tool/README.md

 - Run: `streamlit run main.py`

 ## Sample Report
-A sample redacted report is included — `ScanpulseReport.pdf`
+A sample redacted report is included in the repo.

 ## Disclaimer
 Only use on systems you own or have permission to scan.